 Does Donald Trump Have Credibility on Immigration Reform?

 When discussing possible reform to a merit-based system, we must also address President Trump’s past statements and positions regarding immigrants and immigration.
 He has said many offensive and outright false things about immigrants.
 This is important because many critics have noted the fact that the Trump Administration may try to push merit-based immigration reform simply as a ploy to restrict immigration.
 For example, currently there is a bill in the U.S. Senate, supported by long-time Trump-ally and current Attorney General Jeff Sessions, that shifts the U.S. to a ‘merit-based’ system by simply cutting back on family immigration.

 Do You Need Immigration Assistance?

 Our immigration lawyer in Los Angeless can help.
 At Goldstein Immigration Lawyers, we proudly represent immigrants and their families.
-To learn more about what we can do for you, please reach out to our team today by calling us at (213) 262-2000.
+To learn more about what we can do for you, please reach out to our team today by calling us.
 From our office in Los Angeles, we serve communities throughout Southern California, including Glendale, Pasadena and Torrance.